Module 2: Core Skills & Counseling Basics

 Be a Great Listener

 This is the most important thing you can offer your clients!
-It is very healing for someone to feel truly heard and understood.
-Being able to "hold space" for someone where they can honestly share their thoughts and feelings is the most valuable gift you can give them.
-Moving forward, you will want to practice active listening with everyone you communicate with.
+It is a very healing experience for someone to truly feel heard and understood.
+Being able to "hold space" for clients where they can honestly share their innermost thoughts and feelings is the most valuable gift you can give your clients as a counselor.
+The unfortunate truth is that most people are poor listeners, and this makes it difficult for many to find a friend, family member, co-worker, or other person to confide in.
+Therefore, don't underestimate how powerfully supportive being an active listener is to someone.
+More than the advice you give your clients, actively listening to them in a safe space is the most important thing you can give them.

 Active listening in a counseling session means: